Koussay17/M.Koussay-engineering-portfolio/README.md

 $$

 This is the central theoretical starting point of the work.
 It describes an effective cosmological model where curvature, the dilaton field, and string-scale corrections all contribute to the dynamics.
-The crucial point is that the \(\alpha'\) sector introduces high-curvature corrections that become relevant near the bounce.
+The crucial point is that the α′ sector introduces high-curvature corrections that become relevant near the bounce.

 ---